jagdishlove/Todo-App/README.md

 # About
-  Basic TODO app with having CRUD operations with beautifyl design
+  Basic TODO app with having CRUD operations with beautiful design

 #Tech Used